ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 #### Varnish and Basic Auth

-If purge requests to Varnish is protected by Basic Auth, the Basic Auth credentials can be specified with the `purge_servers` setting using the format:
+If the Varnish server is protected by Basic Auth, specify the Basic Auth credentials within the `purge_servers` setting using the format:

 ``` yaml
             http_cache:
                 purge_servers: [http://myuser:mypasswd@my.varnish.server:8081]
 ```

-Varnish is enabled by default when using [[= product_name_cloud =]].
-There is no need to specify `purge_servers` as this is detected automatically.
-When enabling Basic Auth on [[= product_name_cloud =]] when using Varnish, you do however need to specify the credentials using the following environment variables in order for purging to work:
+Varnish is enabled by default when using [[= product_name_cloud =]] and the `purge_servers` setting is set automatically.
+To enable Basic Auth on [[= product_name_cloud =]] when using Varnish, specify the credentials using the following environment variables to make sure that Varnish is reachable:

 ```
 env:HTTPCACHE_USERNAME=myuser
 env:HTTPCACHE_PASSWORD=mypasswd
 ```

-If you want to use Basic Auth with Fastly on [[= product_name_cloud =]], please see [Enable basic-auth on Fastly](...)
+If you want to use Basic Auth with Fastly on [[= product_name_cloud =]], please see [Enable basic-auth on Fastly](fastly.md#enable-basic-auth-on-fastly).

 !!! note "Invalidating Varnish cache using tokens"